About Scooters as a Vehicle Class

 - at a bike event in Golden, found myself chatting with an emergency room doctor, talking about his really cool cargo e-bike, that was carrying many people and things.
 He loved it, and it was more expensive than any car I’d ever purchased.
 (It was $11k!)
 He agreed with me about not liking motorcycles, and he suggested I consider a scooter.
 At that point I hadn’t considered this, so this nudge was extremely helpful.

-- I’d forgotten that I’d ridden a 50cc scooter in Greece once, as a rental to get around the island of Kalymnos for climbing, and hated how loud it was, and it didn’t feel safe, especially with a passenger and a hill and their bucket style helmets.
-Hated the noise and how slow it was, especially on steep hills.
-Greece has plenty of steep hills, but so does Golden.
+- I’d forgotten that I’d ridden a 50cc scooter in Greece once, as a rental to get around the island of Kalymnos for climbing, and didn’t enjoy how loud it was, and it didn’t feel safe, especially with a passenger and a hill and their bucket style helmets.
+What I ended up with in Golden was vastly improved, smoother, nearly completely silent.

-- so, I drove myself to sportique scooters and rode a few scooters around.
-A few days later, I purchased a brand new Genunie Buddy 125.
-It looked identical to the Turquoise scooter in the picture earlier in this article.
+- I drove myself to sportique scooters and rode a few scooters around.
+A few days later, I purchased a brand new 125cc scooter.
+It was cute, gave Luca vibes.

-- Eventually it got stolen (sorta my fault) and recovered but not ridable.
-I replaced it with a larger scooter, and it was all over for me.
-This was the best vehicle I’d ever encountered, it unlocked an unbelievable amount of enjoyable experiences..
+- Eventually it got stolen (tragic!), I replaced it with a larger scooter, my current scooter, $3200 brand new, and my life was changed.
+This was the best vehicle I’d ever encountered, it unlocked an unbelievable amount of enjoyable experiences.
+2

 Originally, I rode this 125cc scooter around Golden, exclusively.
 Mostly where I rode my bike.
 I figured out how to ride safely with traffic, and had a TON of fun finding all the places I could go with the scooter.

-I subsequently got a job in Denver, and at least some times would ride my scooter from Golden, to Denver, and back.
+I subsequently got a remote job but with an available to use if I wanted office in Denver, and at least some times would ride my scooter from Golden, to Denver, and back.

-Eventually, the scooter got stolen.
-Like a fool, I’d not locked the steering column when I left it outside a climbing gym, and someone had been driving by in a box truck, spotted it, parked, and simply rolled the scooter into the back of the van and drove off.
+I’d not locked the steering column when I left it outside a climbing gym, and someone had been driving by in a box truck, spotted it, parked, and simply rolled the scooter into the back of the van and drove off.
 I eventually recovered the vehicle, but it had been hotwired, the seat was broken open, and then the main problem was it was crashed, so the front forks were damaged.
+It ended up at the denver police vehicle impound lot, supposedly someone was arrested while riding it, but it was heavily damaged and unridable when I got it at the police impound lot, so who knows what happened.

 I replaced it with a 170cc scooter with larger tires and a little more weight and suspension.
 This instantly made my commute from Golden to Denver much more comfortable and safe.